20 Online Skills Retirees Are Using To Make Extra Income From Home

 Pay per project typically ranges from $50 to $300, and higher if the client is big or the content is long.
 This work suits retirees with clear speech, a steady pace, and the ability to take direction.

 No face time required, just a strong voice and solid delivery.
-Once the gear is set up, the gigs can come in fast.
+Once the gear is set up, the gigs can come in fast, a simple way seniors making money online can earn without complicated tech.

 Selling Crafts: Turn Hobbies Into a Steady Stream of Sales